pingcap/docs-tidb-operator/en/get-started.md

     </details>

-To confirm that the TiDB Operator components are running, execute the following command:
+To confirm that the TiDB Operator components are running, run the following command:

 {{< copyable "shell-regular" >}}